 Abook, a stand-alone curses contact manager.
 Contacts are stored in plain text and as such they are versionable, but the automatic numbering makes up for huge diffs.
 The curses interface is not very powerful (limited search capabilities, limited edition).

-Org-contactsis much more powerful thank
+Org-contactsis much more powerful than

-Versioning your contacts is a great way to centralize them, instead of spreading them across your mail agent contacts, CSV files, etc. Plain text contacts also means it is easy to write a converter from a CSV file (e.g. using
+Versioning your contacts is a great way to centralize them, instead of spreading them across your mail agent contacts, CSV files, etc. Plain text contacts also means it is easy to write a converter from a CSV file (e.g. using Emacs Lisp or

 - Cryptocurrencies: electrum

 GnuPGis essential at many levels, from communication to data encryption.
 Asymmetric encryption ensures that sensitive data stored on an untrusted platform (i.e. online) cannot be compromised remotely by reversing a bad password.

 ccryptis good at encrypting single files symmetrically, e.g. for users without a PGP key.

 encfscan encrypt folders and mount them as an encrypted file system.
 Files can be browsed transparently without being ever written in clear to the disk.
 It uses a fuse backend which makes it portable across systems at the expense of speed.